 We’ve missed you!
 We’re very happy to announce that we are back from 6 July, but things will look a little different for a while.
 From some of our libraries you will be able to:

-Libraries These libraries are open from 7 July Tuesday to Saturday for pre-booked visits.
+Libraries These libraries are now open Tuesday to Saturday for pre-booked visits.

-All our venues will have safety measures in place to protect customers and staff.
+All our venues have safety measures in place to protect customers and staff.

 We’d love to know how you missed us.

 Please answer three quick questions and help us find out what matters to you.

 Will I need to wear a face covering to use the library/reading cafe?

 From 24 July, following government advice for shops, we will be asking all our customers to wear a facemask for the duration of their visit.
 You’ll need a face covering when collecting books through the click and collect service or while using public PCs.
 Face coverings will not be required when using our reading cafes.
 Please come prepared with your face covering as you will not be able to use library services without one.